 VTA has incurred expenditures associated with the issuance of debt used to finance project expenditures for the Measure A Program.
 VTA developed an allocation methodology for these expenditures that was approved during the fiscal year 2011 that uses the amount of bond proceeds spent on a project as a percentage of total bond proceeds spent as the base for allocating the capitalized bond interest.
 Prior to the approval of the allocation methodology, all capitalized bond interest was recorded as part of the BART Silicon Valley Extension project, as most of the bond proceeds were spent on this project.
-For the fiscal year ended June 30, 2020, the Measure A Program reflected approximately \$40.1 million in total interest and bond charges.
+For the fiscal year ended June 30, 2021, the Measure A Program reflected approximately \$40.5 million in total interest and bond charges.
+In January 2020, VTA started to not capitalize any interest and bond finance charges in preparation to the implementation of GASB 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
+Total bond finance charges relating to active projects in fiscal year 2021 amounted to \$11.1 million.

 A portion of the bond proceeds was spent on the Low Floor Light Rail Vehicles project, which was placed into service in June 2003.
-As such, the cumulative bond interest through June 30, 2020 allocated to this project was expensed and reported as repayment of debt interest and other bond charges in the Budgetary Comparison Schedule.
-For the year ended June 30, 2020, the Measure A Program recorded \$10.7 million interest expense relating to closed projects, that are not capitalized as part of the project expenditures.
+As such, the cumulative bond interest through June 30, 2021 relating to this project formed part of the expense and reported as repayment of debt interest and other bond charges in the Budgetary Comparison Schedule.
+For the year ended June 30, 2021, the Measure A Program recorded \$29.4 million in bond-related interest expense relating to closed projects that are not capitalized as part of the project expenditures

 2000 Measure A Transit Improvement Program

 [A Fund of the Santa Clara Valley Transportation Authority]

 Notes to Budgetary Comparison Schedule

-For the Fiscal Year Ended June 30, 2020
+For the Fiscal Year Ended June 30, 2021

-The following table shows the allocation of cumulative capitalized bond interest through June 30, 2020 as well as the allocation of capitalized bond interest for fiscal year 2020 based on the approved allocation methodology (in thousands).
-This includes only open projects.
+The following table shows cumulative bond interest through June 30, 2021.
+This includes only active projects.

-Cumulative Cumulative

-Through Fiscal Year Through
+Cumulative Through Fiscal Year Cumulative Through

-Program Name June 30, 2019 2020 June 30, 2020
+Program Name June 30, 2020 2021 June 30, 2021

-VTA'S BART Silicon Valley Extension \$ 313,930 \$ 27,901 \$ 341,832
+VTA'S BART Silicon Valley Extension \$ 341,832 \$ 10,283 \$ 352,115

-Light Rail Program:
+Light Rail Program: -

-Santa Clara Pocket Track 5,967 451 6,418
+Santa Clara Pocket Track 6,418 - 6,418

-Double Track 3,897 582 4,479
+Double Track 4,479 564 5,043

-Eastridge Transit Center - CELR 1,356 203 1,558
+Eastridge Transit Center - CELR 1,558 196 1,754

 Light Rail Extension 17,338 - 17,338

-New Light Rail Corridor Development 262 15 277
+New Light Rail Corridor Development 277 17 294

 DTEV-CELR To Eastridge 58 - 58

-LRT Extension to Vasona Junction 40 3 43
+LRT Extension to Vasona Junction 43 - 43

-Bus Program 61 9 70
+Bus Program 70 8 78

-Commuter Rail Program:
+Commuter Rail Program: -

 Dumbarton Rail Corridor 128 - 128

-Caltrain Service Upgrades 5,496 153 5,649
+Caltrain Service Upgrades 5,649 - 5,649

-Measure A Program-Wide 683 39 722
+Measure A Program-Wide 722 43 765

-Total Allocated Capitalized Bond Interest \$ 349,216 \$ 29,356 \$ 378,572
+Total Allocated Capitalized Bond Interest \$ 378,573 \$ 11,111 \$ 389,683